 Logistics is an inseparable part of the supply chain.
 Without transportation, none of the industries can move their goods across continents; hence it’s a driving force for the world economy.
 As it involves enormous transactions across the industry, much of the information is shared between supply chain stakeholders through piles of paper each day.
 Would it not be better to have information in a better format that can be saved for a longer time which is worthier than the paper.

 How can it be done?

 For an error-free transaction, providing access to all the information related to logistics through automation is the best way of doing it.
 The exchange of data via automation offers benefits not only to in-house logistics and 3PL service providers in India but also to the entire supply with all information at their fingertips.
 This is where EDI comes into the picture which is a medium through which integration of business systems is completed to facilitate EDI document or data exchange.

 What is EDI?

-  EDI in the supply chain management is used to orchestrate the transfer of a wide array of documents like BOL, customs documents, shipping status documents, routing instruction, invoices and many more.
-With EDI, transactions are easily streamlined and organized and it also helps in auto generating and sending invoices, dispatch information without any data being manual keyed in.
+EDI in supply chain management is used to orchestrate the transfer of a wide array of documents like BOL, customs documents, shipping status documents, routing instructions, invoices, and many more.
+With EDI, transactions are easily streamlined and organized and it also helps in auto-generating and sending invoices, and dispatch information without any data being manually keyed in.